 (ii) The Inventory has been physically verified during the year by the management.
 Inour opinion the frequency of verification is reasonable.
 The discrepancies noticed onverification between the physical stocks and the book records were not material havingregard to the nature of business and volume of operations and the same have been properlydealt with in the books of accounts.

-(iv) The company has not granted any loans investments nor given guarantees/securityto any party attracting the provisions of Section 185 and 186 of the Companies Act 2013hence the question of compliance with the said provisions as per clause (iv) of the Orderdoes not arise.
+(iv) The company has not granted any loans investments nor given guarantees/securityto any party attracting the provisions of section Sec 185 and 186 of the Companies Act2013 hence the question of compliance with the said provisions as per clause

-(b) According to the information and explanation given to us and based on the recordsverified by us we state that no undisputed amount payable in respect of Provident fundEmployees State Insurance Income Tax Sales Tax Service Tax Goods & Services TaxValue Added Tax Duty of Customs Duty of Excise or Cess which have remained outstandingas at 31st March 2018 fora period of more than six months from the date they becamepayable.
+(b) According to the information and explanation given to us and based on the recordsverified by us we state that no undisputed amount payable in respect of Provident fundEmployees State Insurance Income Tax Sales Tax Service Tax Goods & Services TaxValue Added Tax Duty of Customs Duty of Excise or Cess which have remained outstandingas at 31st March 2021 for a period of more than six months from the date they becamepayable.

 (c) According to the information and explanations given to us there are no dues ofIncome Tax Sales Tax Value Added Tax Service Tax Goods & Services Tax Duty ofCustoms Duty of Excise or Cess the dues which have not been deposited on account ofdispute except as stated below-

-(viii) In our opinion the Company has not defaulted in repayment of dues to banks.
-Thecompany has neither borrowed any loans from Financial Institutions other than banksGovernment nor issued any debentures and consequently the question of default in repaymentdoes not arise.
+(viii) ln our opinion the Company has not defaulted in repayment of dues to banks.
+Thecompany has not borrowed any loans from Financial Institutions other than banksGovernment nor issued any debentures and consequently the question of default in repaymentdoes notarise.

 (ix) The company has not raised any money by way of initial public offer or furtherpublic offer and the company has not taken any term loans from banks or financialinstitutions during the year.
 Hence the question of application of moneys raised by way ofinitial public offer further public offer and term loans for the purpose for which theywere raised does not arise.